LibraryCarpentry/library-python/_episodes/00-short-introduction-to-Python.md

 Here we've assigned data to variables, namely `text`, `number` and `pi_value`, using the assignment operator `=`.
-The variable called `text` is a string which means it can contain letters and numbers.
+The variable called `text` is a string which means it can contain text characters such as letters and numbers.
 We could reassign the variable `text` to an integer too - but be careful reassigning variables as this can get confusing.